 In order for a freelancer to complete a project, they need to know exactly what you want from them.
 It’s so important that you provide a freelancer with this information in a brief from the outset, as opposed to giving it to them in dribs and drabs throughout the project.

 There’s no such thing as too much detail when it comes to a brief.
 The more information you provide about what you’re looking for, the better understanding a freelancer will have of what the finished project should look like.

 Highlight important deadlines in your brief.
 Furthermore, if there’s specific results you feel a particular piece of work should produce (KPI’s), be sure to include them too.

 Don’t just give your freelancer a brief and check in with them on deadline day.

-It’s really important to check in regularly with freelancers.
+When managing freelancers, it’s really important to check in with them regularly.
 Short but frequent check-ins work best.
 Chat to them about how they're getting on and encourage them to contact you if they need to clarify some details or have any questions about their work.